 According to 2011 data, one in seven people around the world live with a disability, 80 per cent in low- to middle-income countries where rehabilitation services are wanting or even non-existent.
 Unmet needs for rehabilitation services can affect people with disabilities in a number of ways, potentially leading to a deterioration in general health status, activity limitations, participation restrictions and reduced quality of life.
 That’s why strengthening rehabilitation is emerging as a key challenge facing health systems in the 21st century, according to the World Health Organization (WHO).
-This project aims to synthesize the research evidence on a host of questions to support the WHO in establishing guidelines on rehabilitation services.
+This project synthesized the research evidence on a host of questions to support the WHO in establishing guidelines on rehabilitation services.

 Objectives of the study